Towards Probing the Diffuse Supernova Neutrino Background in All Flavors

-For our fiducial DSNB model, following Ref.~\cite{Moller:2018kpn}, we adopt $R_\mathrm{SN}(z=0) = 1.25 \times 10^{-4} \ \mathrm{Mpc}^{-3} \ \mathrm{yr}^{-1}$ and $f_\mathrm{BH} = 21\%$ (slow-forming BH model).
-For our minimal DSNB model, we change these to 0.75 (the prefactor) and $f_\mathrm{BH} = 9 \%$ (fast-forming BH model).
-For our maximal DSNB model, we change these to 1.75 and $f_\mathrm{BH} = 41 \%$ (slow-forming BH model).
+For our fiducial DSNB model, following Ref.~\cite{Moller:2018kpn}, we adopt $R_\mathrm{SN}(z=0) = 1.25 \times 10^{-4} \ \mathrm{Mpc}^{-3} \ \mathrm{yr}^{-1}$ and $f_\mathrm{BH} \simeq 20\%$ (slow-forming BH model).
+For our minimal DSNB model, we change these to 0.75 (the prefactor) and $f_\mathrm{BH} \simeq 10 \%$ (fast-forming BH model).
+For our maximal DSNB model, we change these to 1.75 and $f_\mathrm{BH} \simeq 40 \%$ (slow-forming BH model).
 These ranges are based on a relatively conservative assessment of input values from observations of $R_\mathrm{SN}(z=0)$~\cite{Smartt:2008zd, Li:2010kc, Horiuchi:2011zz, Botticella:2011nd, Mattila:2012, Taylor:2014rlo, Strolger:2015kra} and $f_\mathrm{BH}$~\cite{Kochanek:2008mp, Lien:2010yb, Gerke:2014ooa, Sukhbold:2015wba, Ertl:2015rga, Adams:2016ffj, Adams:2016hit, Davies:2020iom}.
 A higher $f_\mathrm{BH}$ increases the high-energy tail of the DSNB~\cite{Lunardini:2009ya}.
 The weighted effective total energy and average energy values for our DSNB models, which are comparable to those used in other calculations, are specified in App.~\ref{app:DSNB}.

-Figure~\ref{fig:flux} shows the total DSNB $\nu_x$ spectrum (sum of $\nu_\mu, \nu_\tau, \bar{\nu}_\mu, \bar{\nu}_\tau$), with the line and band indicating our fiducial model and a conservative range around it.
+Figure~\ref{fig:flux} shows the total DSNB $\nu_x$ spectrum (sum of $\nu_\mu, \nu_\tau, \bar{\nu}_\mu, \bar{\nu}_\tau$), with the line and band indicating our fiducial model and the range around it set by our minimal and maximal models.
+We show only the four $\nu_x$ flavors because the limits for $\bar{\nu}_e$ and $\nu_e$ are so much stronger.
 We plot $E_\nu d\Phi/dE_\nu = (2.3)^{-1} d\Phi/d\log_{10}(E_\nu)$ to show the flux per logarithmic energy bin, matching the $x$-axis.
 This model, when adapted to the $\bar{\nu}_e$ component, is consistent with constraints from SK~\cite{Super-Kamiokande:2021acd}.
 In App.~\ref{app:DSNB}, we provide more detail on the DSNB modeling and its uncertainties.
 The other neutrino fluxes in the figure are explained in the next subsection.